Chung Ling High School: The new millennium

 Apart from the two new buildings mentioned above, two new basketball fields, adjacent to each other, was built in 1999.
 A new clock tower, sponsored by Datuk Lim Siak Yu, was added in 2000.
 Other works include the completion of an amphitheatre, a guard house, covered walkways, landscaping projects, upgrade of old classrooms and air-conditioning systems of the library.
 The clock tower complex was renovated, with the teachers’ offices modified into administrative offices, the gerko center renovated into guests’ rooms, re-partition of office on the first floor and addition of a meeting room.
 A dental treatment room was added in 2001.

 A memorial service was held for Principal David Chen on 4 February 2002, fifty years after his assassination, to show appreciation of his efforts to improve Chinese education and the school.
 Among those attending were board of directors of the Tri-Chung Ling High Schools, representatives of the Parent-Teachers Association, alumni worldwide, the Chen family, teachers and students of the Tri-Chung Lings and volunteers of Chinese education.
 The group was led by Datuk Oo Jooi Tee, the Chairman of the Memorial Service Committee, to pay respects to Principal Chen at his resting place at Jalan Sultan Ahmad Shah (Northam Road), Penang.

 2010 Penang dragon boat tragedy

 On 17 January 2010, the school's dragon boat team capsized during practice, having collided with a tugboat amid strong currents.
 The tragedy claimed six lives in total.
 Among the dead were coach and school teacher Chin Aik Siang and students Jason Ch'ng, Brendon Yeoh, Goh Yi Zhang, Wang Yong Xiang and Chiah Zi Jun.

 The school

 With over 90% of its students studying in the Science Stream, Chung Ling High School conforms to the government policy of 60–40.
-The 60-40 Policy encourages students to focus on the study of science (Science Stream/Curriculum) as compared to the study of art or commerce (Art/Business Streams/Curricula) to the ratio of 60:40.
+The 60–40 Policy encourages students to focus on the study of science (Science Stream/Curriculum) as compared to the study of art or commerce (Art/Business Streams/Curricula) to the ratio of 60:40.

-The school enrolls approximately 2,200 students as of 2019.
+The school enrols approximately 2,200 students as of 2019.
 The students are being served by over 160 academic and non-academic staff.